vanman110/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/ASA-Standard/LAB_02_migrate_to_asc.md

    az account set --subscription <subscription-id>
    ```

-1. Run the following commands to create a resource group that will contain all of your resources (replace the `<azure-region>` placeholder with the name of any Azure region in which you can create an Enterprise SKU instance of the Azure Spring Apps service and an Azure Database for MySQL Single Server instance, see [this page](https://azure.microsoft.com/global-infrastructure/services/?products=mysql,spring-apps&regions=all) for regional availability details of those services):
+1. Run the following commands to create a resource group that will contain all of your resources (replace the `<azure-region>` placeholder with the name of any Azure region in which you can create an  instance of the Azure Spring Apps service and an Azure Database for MySQL Flexible Server instance, see [this page](https://azure.microsoft.com/global-infrastructure/services/?products=mysql,spring-apps&regions=all) for regional availability details of those services):

    ```bash
    UNIQUEID=$(openssl rand -hex 3)